Why Is My Dog or Cat Loosing Its Hair?

 High strung breeds and pets tend to react to itchy skin problems more forcefully – damaging their skin and hair coat more in the process.
 So do pets with too much unoccupied time on their hands.
 This is a more common problem in dogs than in cats and more common when both members of a couple work and the pet must be left unattended.

 Older, obese and lame pets also tend to over-groom more.
 Once those habits ares established, they are hard to cure.
 Quick fix treatments include topical bitters mists (which almost never work).
 Relieve boredom while you are away in any positive way possible.
 Some pets do better in a fenced yard while their owners are away.
 Others do better in air conditioning or with the TV left on.
-Some owners resort to anti-obsessive/compulsive drugs such as chlomipramine.
-Making the licked area(s) inaccessible with taping and protective coverings or cones always work well.
+Some owners resort to anti-obsessive/compulsive drugs such as clomipramine (Clomacalm®) Making the licked area(s) on your pet inaccessible with taping and protective coverings or cones always work well.
 But when the protection is removed, the problem generally returns.

 Read about anxiety-related problems in dogs here

 Food allergies are over-diagnosed in dogs and cats.
-Food intolerances causing digestive disturbances are more common.
+Food intolerance that cause digestive disturbances are more common.
 Pets with true food allergies often itch all over, all the time.
-Pets that are allergic to food or food-treat ingredients have immune system cells in their skin that release histamine when the pets eat certain proteins. (ref) The best way to diagnose this problem is to place your cat or dog on a 60 – 90 day hypoallergenic trial diet and feed only treats that are hypoallergenic.
+Pets that are allergic to food or food-treat ingredients have immune system cells (mast cells) in their skin that release histamine when the pets eat certain proteins.
+The best way to diagnose this problem is to place your cat or dog on a 60 – 90 day hypoallergenic trial diet and feed only treats that are hypoallergenic.
 These special diets either contain ingredients that the pet has never eaten before; or they contain protein molecules that have been made so small that the pet’s immune system no longer recognizes them.
 These modified protein diets can be fed indefinitely.
 Diets prepared from novel (new) proteins and carbohydrate sources (like duck and potato) may help for 6 months to a year.
 But eventually, the dog or cat will likely become allergic to them too and a new formula will have to be tried.